-- Sometimes I think that the glory of heaven Hange like a veil, thickly spangled with stars, Between us, obscuring a thought of me even, With gossamer foldings and goldenest bars, Darling! my darling!
-I pray and imp'ore You will not forget me wherever I ba, But stretch a while finger to me from the shore Whose evergreen banks he beyond death's dark see.
-Rea.
+Bometimes I think that the giory of heaven Hangs like a vell, thickly spangled with stars, Between us, obscuring a thought of me even, With gossamer foldings and goldenest bars.
+Darling: my darling: I pray and imp'ore You will not forget me wherever I be, flut stretch a white finger to me from the shore whose evergreen banks lie beyond death's dark sea.

-The circumstances of Agnes's translation almost crushed the tender heart which had been as a mother's to her, but angels became comforters.
-Day after day they gave personal coasolation, whispering messages of holy affection directly to the sorely smitten soul, until its equilibrium was restored.
-And until now, that dear love and companionship continue to be little less real and palpable, than before she passed from earthly sight into the radiant heaven reserved for the pure in heart.
-Generally, however, Mrs. Tuttle relies on her unaided powers, and believes in reason, as well as intuition.
-Only in a few great crises of life, have dwellers in the second sphere, been con-sciously her monitors, though she is doubt-less often open to influx from divine sources.
-The exquisitely sensitive and musical tem-perament which bends under the "weary and unimaginable weight of woe," that often embitters existence and finds expression in minor strains, is yet capable of wholesome reaction.
-The following charming versification is an example:----
+The circumstances of Agnes's translation

+almost crushed the tender heart which had been as a mother's to her, but angels became comforters.
+Day after day they gave personal consolation, whispering messages of holy affection directly to the sorely smitten soul, until its equilibrium was restor-ed.
+And until now, that dear love and companionship continue to be little, less real and palpable, than before she passed from earth-ly sight into the radiant heaver reserved for the pure in heart.
+Generally, however, Mrs. Tuttle relies on her unaided powers, and believes in reason, as well as intuition. believes in reasop, as well as intuition.
+Only in a few great crises of life, have dwellers in the second sphere, been consciously her monitors, though she is doubtless often open to influx from divine sources.
+The exquisitely sensitive and musical temperament which bends under the "weary and unimaginable weight of woe," that often embitters existence and finds expression in minor strains, is yet capable of wholesome minor strains, is yet capable of wholesome reaction.
+The following charming versification is an example:-